rancher/rancher.github.io/rancher/rancher-compose/index.md

 ## Rancher Compose
 ---

 The `rancher-compose` tool is like a multi-host version of `docker-compose`.
 It operates within the scope of a [stack]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/) in the Rancher UI, which belongs to one [environment]({{site.baseurl}}/rancher/configuration/access-control/) and has many [hosts]({{site.baseurl}}/rancher/rancher-ui/infrastructure/hosts/).
-The containers started by `rancher-compose` will go onto any of the hosts in the environment that meet the [scheduling rules]({{site.baseurl}}/rancher/rancher-compose/scheduling/), just like the containers would start the UI as they are calling the same API.
+The containers started by `rancher-compose` will be deployed on any of the hosts in the environment that satisfy the [scheduling rules]({{site.baseurl}}/rancher/rancher-compose/scheduling/).
+If there are no scheduling rules, then the containers of the service are launched on the hosts with the fewest containers.
+These containers are launched just as if you had started a service in the UI as rancher-compose is making the same API calls.

 The `rancher-compose` tool works just like the popular `docker-compose` and supports any `docker-compose.yml` file.
-There is also a `rancher-compose.yml` which extends and overwrites `docker-compose.yml.` The rancher-compose yaml file are attributes only supported in Rancher, for example, scale of a service.
+There is also a `rancher-compose.yml` which extends and overwrites `docker-compose.yml` and contains attributes that are only supported in Rancher, e.g. scale of a service.

 The documentation for `rancher-compose` expects users to have an understanding of `docker-compose`.
 Please read through the [docker-compose documentation](https://docs.docker.com/compose/) before starting to work with `rancher-compose`.

+### Installation

 The binary can be downloaded directly from the UI.
-The link can be found on the **Applications** -> **Stacks** page in the upper right corner.
+The link can be found in the right hand side of the footer in the UI.
 We have binaries for Windows, Mac, and Linux.

+You can also check the [releases page for rancher-compose](https://github.com/rancher/rancher-compose/releases) for direct downloads of the binary.

+### Setting up Rancher-Compose with your Rancher Server

-To enable `rancher-compose` to launch services in a Rancher instance, you'll need to set a couple of environment variables or pass them into the `rancher-compose command` as an option:`RANCHER_URL`, `RANCHER_ACCESS_KEY`, and `RANCHER_SECRET_KEY`.
+To enable `rancher-compose` to launch services in a Rancher instance, you'll need to set environment variables or pass these variables as an option in the `rancher-compose` command.
+The environment variables that are required are`RANCHER_URL`, `RANCHER_ACCESS_KEY`, and `RANCHER_SECRET_KEY`.
 The access key and secret key will be an [API key]({{site.baseurl}}/rancher/configuration/api-keys/).

 ```bash
 # Set the url that Rancher is on